UmairAbideen/Quality-Management-System-QMS/README.md

 **Controlled document repository**

-Maintains Quality Policies and SOPs in a centralized repository with department-wise access, ensuring controlled distribution of approved documents.
+Maintains Quality Policies and SOPs in a centralized/department-wise repository with department-wise access, ensuring controlled distribution of approved documents.

 ### Highlights
 - Policy Management